xGasilx/ProdigiousCraftingDevelopmentLog/README.md

 Added a Handcraft recipe to create Potion of Creature Blood with Vial of Creature Blood.
 Added a Handcraft recipe to create Potion of Giant Blood with Vial of Giant Blood.
 Added a Handcraft recipe to create Potion of Hagraven Blood with Vial of Hagraven Blood.
+Added a Handcraft recipe to create Potion of Troll Blood with Vial of Troll Blood.
+Added a Handcraft recipe to create Potion of Werewolf Blood with Vial of Werewolf Blood.
+Added a Handcraft recipe to create Potion of Werebear Blood with Vial of Werebear Blood.

 Added a Handcraft recipe to create Basket01
 Added a Handcraft recipe to create Basket02